go-zen-chu/bluesky2x-workflow/README.md

 ## ⚠️Limitations

 - [Please check Twitter API limitation](https://developer.x.com/en/portal/products/free).
 If you are Free plan, it will be very easy to surpass number of posts limitation
+- There are several features that are not implemented in [switchboard](https://github.com/go-zen-chu/switchboard/labels/enhancement)

 ## Installation